willclarktech/apollo-redux-server/README.md

 }
 ```

 The pattern here is to use redux actions as a standard for GraphQL mutations.
 First of all we log the action to an append-only store, then we dispatch the action to the server’s redux store.
-Then we get the appropriate response from the updated store for the action type and send it back to the client.
+Then we tell the client whether it was successful.

 ## Isomorphic redux